Disclaimer: Skylead is not affiliated, endorsed by, or connected with LinkedIn in any way.

 The Sales Navigator Core pricing plan is designed for individual professionals, like freelancers, consultants, and healthcare providers.

 Moreover, the Core subscription plan is more cost-effective compared to the other two.
-This is because the features offered in Advanced and Advanced Plus plans are tailored mostly for large teams and enterprises.
+This is because the features offered in the Advanced and Advanced Plus plans are tailored mostly for large teams and enterprises.
 For individual professionals, the Core plan is both budget-friendly and efficient, providing only essential features without unnecessary additional overhead costs.

 Sales Navigator Core features